mennlo/grappling-games/classes/guard/passing/weave-passing-class-2.md

 #### Bottom Player
 **Position:** On your back with top player in shin ride/HQ position
 **Objective:** Maintain guard, prevent the progression to leg weave pass, or create sweep opportunities
-**Win:** Recover guard and get both feet back to opponents hips, complete a sweep to come on top, or stand up
+**Win:** Recover guard and get both feet on your opponent, complete a sweep to come on top, or stand up

 ### 2.4 - [Standing Guard Pass with Weave Commitment](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/supine/standing-guard-pass-weave-commitment.md)